 Buying good running shoes is the first step for beginners and veteran runners alike.
-It's probably the single most important thing you can do before starting any beginners running exercise program.
+It's probably the single most important thing you can do before starting any beginner running exercise program.

 -And it really doesn't matter if they're for running a marathon or just your daily treadmill running at home or at the gym.

-The footwear you choose to wear can really make or break your whole running fitness program.
+The footwear you choose to wear can really make or break your entire running fitness program.

-If you really want to get the full running health benefits, it's important that your feet are comfortable and are in optimal running position.
+If you really want to get the full running health benefits, it's important that your feet are comfortable and in optimal running position .

 -If overpronation (flat feet) or underpronation (high arch) is a problem for you, this really needs to be known before you make your purchase. (see the examples and video below)